MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ### Task 1: Query user accounts

-1. To find a repository class that lists user accounts, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To find a repository class that lists user accounts, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-CimClass -ClassName *user*